 Requirements for in-person support groups

-- Online and telephone support programs are available for those who are not fully vaccinated or otherwise feel uncomfortable attending in-person activities.
+- Online and telephone support programs are available for those who feel uncomfortable attending in-person activities.

 Lead a support group

 We are always looking for volunteer support group facilitators.
 Learn more about becoming a support group facilitator